AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

 * [from the GraphQL IDE](#http-cache-headers-graphiql-ide)

-* [at the Persisted Query Level](#cache-persisted-query-level); this involves posting the query to AEM using cURL in your command line interface.
+* [at the Persisted Query Level](#cache-persisted-query-level); this involves posting the query to AEM using cURL in your command line interface, and publishing the Persisted Query.

 * [with Cloud Manager variables](#cache-cloud-manager-variables)